 Who doesn’t like the idea of a wall safe?
 They are cool and fun.
 As a child, I used to dream about how to make a secret hiding spot for every precious possession, both indoors and outdoors.
 The thought of something as simple as a concealed compartment, intrigues me even now.

-It wasn’t very sophisticated.
 Usually a little box or hollowed out tube of some sort would keep me happy.
 Of course, hide-and-go-seek was always my favorite game.
 As an adult, I still have a fascination with all things clandestine and sneaky.
 Secret codes, hidden compartments, bugs, top secret information, listening devices, that sort of thing.
 I guess the appeal of a wall safe comes from the excitement of knowing something that someone else doesn’t.

 A Secret Hiding Spot Doesn’t Need To Be Fancy

 So, like I said, sometimes a wall safe is best when it is simple.
 For example, one of my favorites is those little safes that look like a common electrical outlet and wall plate.
 They are cheap, super easy to install, and just downright fun.
 I am sure that anyone that wanted to could even make one.
 To install one of these you just have to cut a small rectangle out of your drywall in a suitable location and stick the little wall safe inside.
 Now you can hide away small valuables in a place so common that a thief will not even think about looking there.
-I even read that in some precincts, police are finding that these tiny inexpensive units are better than an expensive locked safe!

 A Hidden Compartment Inside Our Wall Safes